WestGrid/calgarySummerSchool2019/r_in_hpc.md

 1. Generate a simulation space/parameter set to be analyzed.
 2. Write a simulation agent to consume parameter sets.

-	a.
-This agent will fetch a parameter set.
+   1. This agent will fetch a parameter set.

-	b.
-Generate a synthetic data set.
+   1. Generate a synthetic data set.

-	c.
-Model this dataset and assess confounding between a key covariate and a treatment effect.
+   1. Model this dataset and assess confounding between a key covariate and a treatment effect.

-	d.
-Extract results from the R model output and push them back to a results store.
+   1. Extract results from the R model output and push them back to a results store.
 3. Write a minimal dashboard to monitor the simulation under way and summarize some results as they progress.

 **Target audience**: Attendees will walk away with working code samples and understanding of how to leverage distributed computing infrastructure to support containerized development of multi-agent simulation projects in R (and friends).